pmilardovic/gas-login-tests/README.md

 3. If you want to open the file in your browser after you export it, select the Open exported file in browser checkbox.
 Click OK.

 <img src="https://user-images.githubusercontent.com/18185475/97417425-f58c2500-1907-11eb-97da-b233b549d1fa.png" width="250" height="250">

-### In the repository there is a folder 'Documentation'.
-The folder contains detailed documentation about the project -> Test Plan, Test Cases and Jenkins Setup